esciencecenter-digital-skills/workshop-metadata/ds-intermediate-python/syllabus.md

 * Introduction to Our Software Project
 * Virtual Environments For Software Development
 * Integrated Software Development Environments
-* Collaborative Software Development Using Git and gitHub
+* Collaborative Software Development Using Git and GitHub
 * Python Code Style Conventions
 * Verifying Code Style Using Linters